 Inn at Discovery Coast, Long Beach

-One of the pleasures of winter on Washington’s coast is the chance for dramatic storm watching from the comfort of your room.
+One of the pleasures of winter on Washington’s coast is the chance for dramatic storm watching in Washington from the comfort of your room.
 The three-story, wood-shingled Inn at Discovery Coast offers a front-row seat with its oceanside location in Long Beach.
 The property offers plenty of opportunities to get cozy: Add extras such as the bonfire kit complete with beer and s’mores ingredients or get bubbles delivered to your room.

 Rooms in the main building feature sweeping ocean views, fireplaces, decks, and either an oversized jetted tub or two-person shower.
 Sweeping views are also available from Pickled Fish, the on-site restaurant.
 Bundle up and rent bikes to cruise the boardwalk or try your hand at flying a kite.
 Visiting during winter means fewer crowds, so you’ll likely have the beach mostly to yourself.